appinho/SAGoogleCodeEventTemplate/README.md

 - foregone_solution(CJ19/Q/EASY): Split number into a sum so that no 4 occurs **Digit Traversing**
 - lucky_dip(KS18/A/EASY): Find the expected value in case you play optically in a game with K drawings **Expected value/Probability/Precision**
 - no_nine(KS18/B/HARD): Count all numbers between L and R that are neither containing a 9 or are divisible by 9 **Digit traversal**
+- perfect_subarray(KS20/C/HARD): Count all intervals in an array of which the sum is a perfect sum **Prefix sum/Cache/Square numbers**
 - rounding_error(CJ18/1B/MEDIUM): Determine how to distribute remaining votes so that the rounded number is maximized  **Rounding/Hash Map/Voting**
 - steed_2_cruise_control(CJ18/P/EASY): Find the maximum speed so that no horse will be overtaken **Precision**
 - street_checkers(KS19/E/HARD): Count in an interval the number of odd and even divisors **Divisor/Odd Even/Sieve of Eratosthenes**